DylanLawless/drug_dev_reg/README.md

 * Thursday,	September 22 from 16:30 to 19:00.
 * Thursday,	September 29 from 16:30 to 19:00.

+* Possible dates: Oct 15 report and Nov 10 for final

 ## Structure

 This respositry is organised as follows.